haoranwei/haoranwei/README.md

 # haoranwei
-🏫 I am an undergraduate student majoring in software engineering.
+🏫 Incoming graduate student in software engineering.

-🥰 I have studied Java, Vue.js, Web Basics, C/C++, and I have basic algorithmic skills and knowledge of data structures.
+🥰 I have studied Java, Vue3, Python, C/C++, and I have basic algorithmic skills and knowledge of computer science.

-📝 I am currently preparing for the graduate school entrance exam.
+📝 I have successfully passed the graduate school entrance exam and am excited to begin my master's program.

-Updated on 03/27/2024
+Updated on 02/04/2025